 While the initial phase of the Scheme focused on assisting Small and Medium Enterprises with an annual turnover below R300 million, this second phase of support provides COVID-19 Term Loans of up to R100 million for all qualifying businesses, regardless of turnover.

-Phase 2 also allows for businesses to apply for loans to support up to 6 month’s operating expenses and a payment holiday of up to 6 months which will be subject to the Bank’s credit assessment (please note that applications for 6 months’ operating expenses have closed).
+Phase 2 also allows for businesses to apply for loans to support up to 3 month’s operating expenses and a payment holiday of up to 6 months which will be subject to the Bank’s credit assessment (please note that applications for 6 months’ operating expenses have closed).

 Applications are now open and can be accessed below.